[amazon_auto_links id="280537"]

 1. How Urbanisation Started?

 Urbanisation is the product of the Industrial Revolution that took place in Britain.
-Industrial Revolution means mass production of goods using inanimate sources of energy.
+The Industrial Revolution means the mass production of goods using inanimate sources of energy.
 Previously, the production of goods was handmade.
 This process was dependent on an individual’s capability to work.
-Hence it was time taking and relatively expensive.
+Hence, it was time-consuming and relatively expensive.

 Britain introduced the idea of using energy resources.
-These were fuel in the form of coal, petroleum and electricity.
-They utilised these on new machines such as looms, and spinning wheels.
+These were fuels in the form of coal, petroleum, and electricity.
+They utilised these on new machines such as like lathes, drills looms and spinning wheels.

 Hence, these machines were speedy and mass-produced goods.
 Because the production was more and the effort used was less.
-The products were sold at fewer prices.
+The products were sold at lower prices.
 This became a phenomenon globally as it increased the economy of a country tenfold.
-Consumerism, as we know it today, is inevitably also the product of Industrialisation.
+Consumerism, as we know it today, is also inevitably the product of industrialisation.

 2. What is Urbanisation?